The Menace of the "Constant Noise"

 Sousa noted that before the invention of phonographs and player pianos "the country dance orchestra of violin, guitar and melodeon had to rest at times, and the resultant interruption afforded the opportunity for general sociability and rest among the entire company.
 Now a tireless mechanism can keep everlastingly at it, and much of what made the dance a wholesome recreation is eliminated."

-This experience of incessant, repeated sounds was likewise experienced in a mental ward where the following was described by Barbara Gorden in "I'm Dancing as Fast as I Can."
+The experience of 'constant noise" from a phonograph playing the same record over and over was experienced in a mental ward where the following was described by Barbara Gorden in "I'm Dancing as Fast as I Can."

 "But the one thing that really bothered me and some of the other patients was the constant noise of the phonograph.
 We felt that the heavy, pulsating rock music was provocative and incited the violent patients toward destructive behavior.
 Besides, I heard myself saying during one meeting, it was a pain in the ass: the incessant noise, the same record playing over and over again.
 We kept asking the staff to restrict the hours that the phonograph could be played, and eventually we won.
 There could be no music for two hours after dinner.
 At last there was a chance for peace on the hall, a few moments without music hammering away inside your brain." p.
 194, Beaufort Books, ©1979